-In connection with the performance audit referred to above, we selected and tested transactions and records to determine Solana Beach School District's compliance with the state laws and regulations applicable to the Financial Audit Procedures and Performance Audit Procedures over the Measure JJ Bond Building Fund.
-Additional agreed upon procedures relating the Measure JJ Bond Building Fund may also be included.
+In connection with the performance audit referred to above, we selected and tested transactions and records to determine Solana Beach School District's compliance with the state laws and regulations applicable to the Financial Audit Procedures and Performance Audit Procedures over the Measure JJ Bond be included.

+Building Fund.
+Additional agreed upon procedures relating the Measure JJ Bond Building Fund may also performance audit results following this Report on Performance.

-The results of the procedures performed and the related results are further described in the accompanying performance audit results following this Report on Performance.
+The results of the procedures performed and the related results are further described in the accompanying